Construction of Isozaki-Kitada modifiers for discrete Schr\"odinger operators on general lattices: Introduction

 Various examples of unperturbed operators $H_0$ are given by Ando, Isozaki and Morioka \cite[Section 3]{An-I-M}.
-Note that, if the perturbation $V$ is short-range, i.e.\ $V_L=0$, we can set $J_\pm=\operatorname{Id}_\mathcal{H}$, thus there exist the wave operators in this case.
+Note that, if the perturbation $V$ is short-range, i.e.,\ $V_L=0$, we can set $J_\pm=\operatorname{Id}_\mathcal{H}$, thus there exist the wave operators in this case.
 See \cite{P-R} for short-range scattering theory for discrete \Schr operators on various lattices.
-We also note that a long-range scattering theory in the case of $n=1$, e.g.\ discrete \Schr operators on square and triangular lattices, is considered by Nakamura \cite{N} and the author \cite{T1}.
-Moreover, Theorem \ref{main} includes the result by the author \cite{T2}, where a long-range scattering theory for discrete \Schr operators on the hexagonal lattice is studied.
-See also \cite{D-G}, \cite{R-S}, \cite{Y} and references therein for scattering theory of \Schr operators on $\R^d$.
+We also note that a long-range scattering theory in the case of $n=1$, e.g.,\ discrete \Schr operators on square and triangular lattices, is considered by Nakamura \cite{N} and the author \cite{T1}.
+Moreover, Theorem \ref{main} covers an arbitrary periodic lattice $\mathcal{L}$ with each primitive unit cell $\mathcal{L}/\Gamma$ containing finite elements, where $\Gamma \cong \Z^d$ denotes the transformation group associated to $\mathcal{L}$.
+In particular, it includes the result by the author \cite{T2}, where a long-range scattering theory for discrete \Schr operators on the hexagonal lattice is studied.
+See also \cite{D-G}, \cite{R-S3}, \cite{Y} and references therein for scattering theory of \Schr operators on $\R^d$.

 The organization of this paper is as follows.
-We first prepare notations and properties of pseudodiffence operators in Section \ref{notations sec}.
+We first prepare notations and properties of pseudodifference operators in Section \ref{notations sec}.
 In Section \ref{Mourre section}, the limiting absorption principle and the propagation estimate for $H$ are studied.
-We use the Mourre theory and a standard argument of the propagation of wave packets as in \cite{Y}.
-The construction of the conjugate operator is essentially due to \cite{P-R}.
+We use the Mourre theory and a standard argument of the propagation of wave packets as in Yafaev \cite[Chapter 10]{Y}.
+The construction of conjugate operators is essentially due to Parra and Richard \cite{P-R}.
 Section \ref{classical section} is devoted to constructing phase functions which are given as local solutions to eikonal equations corresponding to each fiber of eigenvalues of $H_0(\x)$.
 The construction of phase functions is due to \cite{N3}.
-In Section \ref{IK section}, using the phase functions in the previous section, we construct Isozaki-Kitada modifiers and prepare some lemmas.
-Finally we use them to prove Theorem \ref{main} in Section \ref{proof section}.
-The proof is based on Kato's smooth perturbation theory, and is an analogue of the proof in long-range scattering theory for \Schr operators on $\R^d$ (see \cite{Y}).
+In Section \ref{IK section}, using the phase functions in the previous section, we construct Isozaki-Kitada modifiers.
+Finally in Section \ref{proof section}, we use lemmas in the previous section to prove Theorem \ref{main}.
+The proof is based on Kato's smooth perturbation theory, and is an analogue of that in long-range scattering theory for \Schr operators on $\R^d$ (see \cite{Y}).